 - Efficient biodegradation of persistent pollutant

-- Higher COD removal efficiencies
+- Higher COD reduction efficiencies

 - Remarkable process stability against toxic shock loads and wide range of reactor conditions

 We We provide complete process engineering from concept to commissioning of the process for your complex effluent treatment requirement.
 Connect with Levapor team for developing optimal process for your complex effluent treatment.

 Large voids tend to cause detachment of biofilms due to high shear forces and thus would increase the biofilm formation time during the initial colonization.
 During the event of toxic shock loads, a larger fraction of the biofilm is exposed to the toxicity which may cause performance deterioration.

 Smaller and deeper voids allow for rapid formation of biofilms within the deeper pores due to lower sloughing during start up process.
 Fine pore structure with deeper voids also protects bacteria against toxic shock loads.
 So MBBR media with fine pore structure provide much better protection against shock loads and quicker start up compared to the element having large and exposed voids.